rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-11-13-317fd69660d3501b-adjustment-of-futures-and-options-contract-of-adani-enterprises-ltd-on-account-o.md

 stocks:
 - ADANIENT
 tags:
+- contract-adjustment
+- corporate-action
 - derivatives
-- futures-and-options
-- corporate-action
+- futures-options
 - rights-issue
-- contract-adjustment
-- adani-enterprises
 title: Adjustment of Futures and Options Contract of Adani Enterprises Ltd on account of Rights Issue
 ---